andrew-merzlaikov/sample/README.md

-# Some sample in python
+# Some samples in python

-Dirictory PIL has sample used PIL library, Sorl-thumbnails and Django
+Directory PIL has sample used PIL library, Sorl-thumbnails and Django

-Dirictory mezzanine has sample used Django-Photologue, BeautifulSoup, Mezzanine, TinyMCE, and Django
+Directory mezzanine has sample used Django-Photologue, BeautifulSoup, Mezzanine, TinyMCE, and Django